A simple way to check your PED coefficient

 Center-Left:

 The center-left in Ireland supports a mixed economy with a balance between market forces and government intervention.
 They aim for social justice and progressive policies while maintaining a degree of economic pragmatism.
-The Labour Party is a prime example of a center-left political party in Ireland, advocating for workers' rights and progressive taxation.
+The Labour Party is an example of a center-left political party in Ireland, as are the Social Democrats, advocating for workers' rights and progressive taxation.

 Center: